Here are the most infuriating details and corporate giveaways in the COVID-19 stimulus bill

 - Buried on page 203 of the bill is a tax break that could save wealthy real estate investors $170 billion over 10 years, as reported by the New York Times‘s Jesse Drucker.

-- $454 billion of the package goes toward backing up a new Federal Reserve programs that largely benefit big business.
+- $454 billion of the package goes toward backing up a new Federal Reserve program that largely benefits big business.
 And since banks tend to maintain a 10-to-1 ratio between loans disbursed and capital on hand, that amount is “sufficient to supply corporate America with more than $4 trillion in subsidized financing,” reports New York magazine, noting acidly that it makes the bill a “plutocracy-stabilization fund.”

 -